SHU Hosts Financial Forum On Changing World Economies And Investment Risk Management

 That’s what a panel of leading experts stepped in to speak about at Sacred Heart University on September 15, addressing a full house of students and business people in the Schine Auditorium with a presentation titled “Recent Developments in Financial Risk”.

-The informative talk was moderated by SHU’s own Dr. Lucjan Orlowski, chair and professor of the John F. Welch College of Business’ (WCOB) Department of Economics and Finance, who expressed, “We need a major rewrite in finance to account for risk forecasting.”
+The informative talk was moderated by SHU’s own Dr. Lucjan Orlowski, chair and professor of the Jack Welch College of Business’ (WCOB) Department of Economics and Finance, who expressed, “We need a major rewrite in finance to account for risk forecasting.”

 Working toward that goal was first speaker Dr. Bluford Putnam, chief economist of the Chicago Mercantile Exchange Group, who boasts a rich background in finance and is the author of several related books.
 His focus was “Integrating Risk Management into Asset Allocation: Era of Great Divergence.”